97115104/blog/_posts/2025-06-06-first-failure.md

 ## for the record

 Thinking about it more, I don’t actually know if any of this was worth the cost.
 Losing a friend, especially an ex, never feels worth it.
 If I could do it again, I’d have shared my needs as a founder.
 I’d have explained that I am not the same person in business as I am in our friendship, or as I was in our relationship.
 I am somehow much stronger, but also much weaker in other ways.
-Please, *dear reader*, take note if you end up working with a friend or coworker: make the clear distinction between the *you* that is a business person, the *you* that is a friend, and the *you* that is in the clubs or when you see a cute boy, because they are all versions of you that show up at different times, and you better bet they haven’t seen the business you yet.
+Please, *dear reader*, take note if you end up working with a friend or ex or family member: make the clear distinction between the *you* that is a business person, the *you* that is a friend, and the *you* that is in the clubs or when you see a cute boy, because they are all versions of you that show up at different times, and you better bet they haven’t seen the business you yet.

 Some days, the work is worth every cost.
 Other days, it isn’t.
-I’m still here, still learning, and still doing the job, and I plan to until this thing really does reduce STI transmission rates and for me, that’s enough.
+I’m still here, still learning, and still doing the job, and I plan to until this thing really does [reduce STI transmission rates](https://status.health/) and for me, that’s enough.

 ## letter to you, and to me